novika-lang/novika/README.md

 [ 200 $: y ] obj $: definesY

 """
-Establish a cyclic relationship (parentheses are like comments, they don't mean anything and don't have to be matched):
+Establish a cyclic relationship (remember that parentheses are treated as whitespace!)
 """
 (definesX -- definesY -- definesX) drop